Hannah-Sten/TeXiFy-IDEA/README.md

 #### SumatraPDF inverse search: _Error launching IDEA.
 No JVM installation found_
 * Please make sure you have a 32-bit JDK installed.
 This solved the issue before ([#104](https://github.com/Ruben-Sten/TeXiFy-IDEA/issues/104)).
 If installing a 32-bit JDK is resolving the problem for you, please report this on the issue tracker.

+#### The Equation Preview does not work

+Make sure you have installed the dependencies, instructions are in the [Equation Preview](#equation-preview) section.

 #### How to integrate a latex compiler other than pdflatex:
 Most tex distributions contain a commandline tool called [arara](https://github.com/cereda/arara).